nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `add t/TITLE d/DESCRIPTION i/INGREDIENT... s/STEP... [tag/TAG]...`

-:bulb: Tip: A recipe can have any number of tags (including 0)
+:bulb: Reminder: A recipe can have one or more ingredients, and one or more steps.
+A recipe can also have zero or more tags.

 Examples: